nattadasu/ryuuRyuusei/PRIVACY.md

 ## Access to User Data

-Users can access their data by utilizing the `/export_data` command.
-Once executed, Ryuuzaki Ryuusei will generate a JSON file that contains all the information that the bot has gathered about the user.
+Users can access their data by utilizing the `/export data` command.
+Once executed, Ryuuzaki Ryuusei will generate a JSON string and preferred file format that contains all the information that the bot has gathered about the user.

 It's important to note that this data export represents a mirror of the information that is stored in the bot.
 If you would like to see which data